fastovetsilya/ProbGBT/README.md

 *Bottom: Map showing relative uncertainty (95% CI width / predicted price), where darker regions indicate higher relative uncertainty in the predictions.
 This visualization helps identify areas where predictions are more uncertain relative to the predicted price.*

-The geospatial capabilities make ProbGBT particularly useful for:
+This type of application makes ProbGBT particularly useful for tasks such as:
 - Real estate price prediction
 - Environmental modeling
 - Climate studies